- University Examinations

 - Publication of Examination Results

-Module marks release for Semester 1, Semester 2 and after the supplementary exam period are normally released via Banner Self Service and emails to individual students.
-Faculties are required to provide details of excluded programmes by a deadline determined by the Exams, Awards and Graduation Manager.
-For all other marks release, faculties are responsible for informing candidates of examination results, subject to confirmation by Senate in the case of results leading directly to a University qualification.
+Faculties are responsible for informing candidates of examination results, subject to confirmation by Senate in the case of results leading directly to a University qualification.
 Faculties shall report the results of the September supplementary examinations to the Academic Registrar not later than the Monday of the penultimate week of the vacation, and shall at the same time inform the candidates concerned of their results.

 A. All examinations for the degrees of Doctor of Philosophy, Master of Surgery and Master of Philosophy.